Mazatlan Real Estate

 Buying a Home

-Foreigners can legally own property in Mexico through a fideicomiso (bank trust) or Mexican corporation.
-Our agents walk you through the process.
+Foreigners can legally own property in Mexico through a fideicomiso (bank trust) or corporation.
+We walk you through the entire process below.

 Investment Properties

 Mazatlan's growing tourism and expat market make it attractive for rental income.
-Cerritos in particular has strong short-term rental demand.
+Cerritos and Golden Zone have strong short-term rental demand.

 Explore investment options